openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

-If you are going to evaluate Fuel on VirtualBox, you should know that we provide a set of scripts that create and configure all of the required VMs for you, including the admin node and slave nodes for OpenStack itself.
+If you are going to evaluate Fuel on VirtualBox, you should know that we provide a set of scripts that create and configure all of the required VMs for you, including the master node and slave nodes for OpenStack itself.
 It's a very simple, single-click installation.

-.. note:: These scripts are not supported on Windows, but you can still test on
-    VirtualBox by creating the VMs yourself.
-See "Manual Mode" for more information.
+.. note:: These scripts are not supported on Windows, but you can still test on VirtualBox by creating the VMs by yourself.
+See :ref:Manual_Mode for more details.

 The requirements for running Fuel on VirtualBox are: